cherylchao6/Ontario-Pre-Triage-Application-for-Healthcare-Facilities/codes/README.md

 - Copy the extracted name into dynamically allocated memory pointed by the name member variable, ensuring the name pointer is deleted before the allocation to prevent memory leaks.
 - Extract and ignore all characters up to and including the newline character.
 - Display the prompt: "OHIP: ".
 - Extract a 9-digit OHIP number from the istream.
-Validate it, ensuring it is between 100000000 and 999999999.
+Validate it, ensuring it is betIen 100000000 and 999999999.
 Use the same error message format as the Menu item selection.
 - Return the istream reference at the end.

 Execution example: